 What actually fixed it

 After nearly a full day trying to chase this cryptic message down in web searches, I landed on a PHP bug open since 2004: PHP CGI depends on non-standard SCRIPT_FILENAME.
-Included in the comments on this ancient but still unresolved bug is a link to a wrapper which proports to fix the problem.
+Included in the comments on this ancient but still unresolved bug is a now-broken link to a wrapper which proports to fix the problem.

 So the ultimate fix to make